 This 30 CATS second-year option module will introduce students to urban history by focussing on the most extreme examples of urban crises in the twentieth and twenty-first century.
 It will combine general and comparative discussions with individual case-studies that will inform our collective reflection.
-Those will include cities destroyed by earthquakes (Valparaiso, 1906; Tokyo, 1923; San Juan – Argentina, 1944, or Mexico City, 1986); hurricanes (New Orleans, 2005); fires (1871; San Francisco, 1906; Salonika, 1917) or accidents (Halifax, 1917).
+Those will include cities destroyed by earthquakes (Valparaiso, 1906; Tokyo, 1923; San Juan – Argentina, 1944, or Mexico City, 1986); hurricanes (New Orleans, 2005); fires (Chicago, 1871; San Francisco, 1906; Salonika, 1917) or accidents (Halifax, 1917).
 We will also consider the dramatic impact of deindustrialization and economic decline (Camden, NJ).
 Inevitably, of course, this module will deal with post-conflict reconstructions including in the aftermath of the First World War (Reims and Lviv); the Spanish Civil War (Barcelona); the Second World War (Coventry, Leningrad); the Lebanese Civil War (Beirut) and the collapse of Yugoslavia (Sarajevo).
 It will also consider the urban experiences of – and urban responses to – environmental and public health crises including heat waves and pandemics.

 The module will also go beyond urban history to introduce students to the history of humanitarian action.
 We will indeed highlight the roles played in urban recovery by a host of local, national and transnational charitable initiatives.
 The module will therefore trace the origins of humanitarianism and of humanitarian NGOs.
 It will also underline the interdisciplinary nature of a field of enquiry where historians often collaborate and learn from urban planners, architects, political scientists, sociologists, anthropologists, and public health experts.

 This module has been revised after a 2-year hiatus and will include new materials and case-studies.
 We will systematically strive to “emplace” our discussions, particularly during the seminars.
 We will consider how the contemporary urban fabric of our lives, not least of course in Coventry itself, reveals the experience and legacies of devastation and reconstruction.